pschou/filelist-mirror-downloader/README.md

         What to do with duplicates: omit, copy, symlink, hardlink (default "symlink") -list string
-        Filelist to be fetched (one per line with: HASH SIZE PATH) (default "filelist.txt") -mirrors string
+        Filelist to be fetched (one per line with: HASH SIZE PATH) (default "filelist.txt") -log string
+        File in which to store a log of files downloaded -mirrors string
         Mirror / directory list of prefixes to use (default "mirrorlist.txt") -output string